 A more curated list can be found here, please check out this link:

-Also, after you move to a new domain, it’s best to configure SPF, DKIM and DMARC records for your sender domain properly for better email deliverability and verify it accordingly in AWS.
+Also, after you move to a new domain or change sender domain, it’s best to configure SPF, DKIM and DMARC records properly for better email deliverability and verify it accordingly in AWS.
 For this, you can follow this guide

 When you created the IAM user in your AWS Account, you didn’t attach the AmazonSESFullAccess policy to the Username “mailbluster“.
 To resolve this issue, you need to follow this guide very carefully: app.mailbluster.com/pages/aws-setup-guide.